Parking subject to a charge

 Parking on city-owned real property in central areas will also become subject to a charge with the exception of school and day-care center yards.

 Parking subject to a charge will be implemented in stages.
-The first ticket vending machines will appear in November-December, and all the machines are planned to be installed in early 2018.
+The ticket vending machines are planned to be installed in January 2018.
 Traffic signs will indicate areas where parking is subject to a charge.

 There will be no changes in short-term parking as regards, for example, stations’ pick-up and drop-off areas.
 Likewise, commuter parking will remain free of charge, even though a valid HSL season ticket or value card with fare paid will be required at a later stage.